 Legislation marks the next step in transforming the criminal justice system

-OTTAWA, June 21, 2019 /CNW/ - Canadians deserve an efficient and effective criminal justice system that protects the vulnerable, meets the needs of victims, keeps our communities safe, and respects the rights of accused.
+OTTAWA, March 29, 2018 /CNW/ - Canadians deserve to have a well-functioning criminal justice system that protects the vulnerable, meets the needs of victims, and keeps our communities safe.
 Delays in the criminal justice system impact everyone affected by crime – victims, families, communities, as well as the accused.
 Left unaddressed, the impacts of delays reduce public confidence in the criminal justice system.

-The reforms will make the criminal law and the criminal justice system clearer and more efficient, including by:
+The reforms will make the criminal law and the criminal justice system clearer and more efficient by:

-- streamlining bail processes to ensure fair and swift access to justice
+- streamlining bail processes to ensure swifter access to justice

-- providing judges with more robust tools to manage the cases before them
+- providing judges with more robust tools they need to manage the cases before them

 Minister of Justice and Attorney General of Canada

-- Canada's criminal justice system is a shared responsibility between federal, provincial and territorial governments.
-The federal government is responsible for the Criminal Code and prosecutions in the territories and of federal offences; the provinces and territories are responsible for administering the criminal justice system.
+- The federal government is responsible for the Criminal Code and prosecutions in the territories and of federal offences; the provinces and territories are responsible for administering the criminal justice system.

 - The vast majority of the proposals with respect to delays included in this package have been the subject of extensive federal-provincial-territorial consultation and collaboration.